fransenglich/swiftmusicmashup/README.md

 ## Legal/Business

-In the case of this being a commercial application, a license/API key needs to be purchased from MusicBrainz, or enter somekind of agreement.
+In the case of this being a commercial application, a license/API key needs to be purchased from MusicBrainz, or enter some kind of agreement.
 In short, a legal review needs to be done.

 ## ESG
 Might be relevant to look at energy consumption, depending on customer's requests.